bernreyes/Getting-and-Cleaning-Data-Project/CodeBook.md

 ###Data Source

-	The data used in this project is downloaded from the https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+	The data used in this project is downloaded from the [Human Activity Recognition Using Smartphone dataset] (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
 It contains the files of activity labels, features, information about the features file, and README.
 The downloaded data also contains the train and test folders with their respective data sets.
-Further details about the dataset is located in http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+Further details about the dataset is located in [[Human Activity Recognition Using Smartphone description] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ###Variables